Snake plant fungus is one of the most well-known issues in this type of indoor plant.

-However, make sure you do it during the summers only.
+However, make sure you do it during the summer only.

-If you mist it during winters or rainy seasons, the plant might attract unwanted issues like red spots, orange spots, etc.
+If you mist it during the winter or rainy seasons, the plant might attract unwanted issues like red spots, orange spots, etc.

 Also, overwatering can easily damage the root system of the plant.

 Snake Plant is one of those plants that doesn't require a lot of fertilizer.

 This plant also thrives in slightly acidic soil.

 So, if you plan to provide some coffee grounds to it, it won't mind at all.

 However, if you want to see more vigorous growth for your Snake plant, you should think of using something like a general-purpose fertilizer or vermicompost.